 The information in this booklet is based on the Local Government Pension Scheme Regulations 1997 and other relevant legislation.
-The booklet is for councillors in England or Wales and reflects the provisions of the LGPS and overriding legislation at the time of publication in April 2018.
+The booklet is for councillors in England or Wales and reflects the provisions of the LGPS and overriding legislation at the time of publication in April 2019.
 The Government may make changes to overriding legislation and, after consultation with interested parties, may make changes in the future to the LGPS.

 Please note that the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 amended access to the LGPS for councillors in England.
-From 1 April 2014 councillors in England are unable to join the LGPS.
-Those councillor members in England who were in the Scheme on the 31 March 2014 can remain in the Scheme until the end of their current term of office.
-Councillors in England will not be able to rejoin the LGPS in any subsequent term of office in which they serve.
+From 1 April 2014, councillors in England are unable to join the LGPS.
+Those councillor members in England who were in the Scheme on 31 March 2014 could remain in the Scheme until the end of the term of office they were serving on 31 March 2014.
+Councillors in England are not able to re-join the LGPS in any subsequent term of office.

+Councillors in England should read the information in the note 'LGPS Councillors Pensions (England) Update' for the position from April 2014.

 Councillors in Wales continue to have access to the LGPS from 1 April 2014.
-Councillors in England should read the information in the note 'LGPS Councillors Pensions (England) Update' for the position from April 2014.

 The booklet is for general use and cannot cover every personal circumstance.
 In the event of any dispute over your pension benefits, the appropriate legislation will prevail as this booklet does not confer any contractual or statutory rights and is provided for information purposes only.

-The booklet explains the benefits available to you when you join the Local Government Pension Scheme.
-It describes how the Scheme works, what it costs to join and the financial protection that it offers to you and your family.
+The booklet explains the benefits offered by the Local Government Pension Scheme.
+It describes how the Scheme works, what it costs and the financial protection that it offers to you and your family.

 Where pension terms are used, they appear in bold type.
-These terms are defined on pages 32 to 48 at the back of this booklet.
+Definitions can be found in the Pension terms defined section at the end of the booklet.

 Personalised introduction to be inserted for each administering authority including the address of their Pension Section as this is cross referenced to in the guide and detailing any forms that need to be completed.